aitgcodes/litesoph-wiki/source/devel/task.rst

 To add a new task to the litesoph, choose an engine that is already interfaced with the code base, else see :ref:`Adding new engine`.

-All the tasks in litesoph will be classes that inherit from the class :class:`litesoph.common.task.Task`.
+All the tasks in litesoph are classes that inherits from the base class :class:`litesoph.common.task.Task`.
-The task class will be responsible for generating input scripts, job scripts, running the job, and storing the output generated for the task.
+The task class is responsible for generating input scripts, job scripts, running the job, and storing the output generated for that task.

 The step by step procedure to add a new task to the litesoph code base is described below.